TIS-JOEY/Implicit-Intent-Inference-Model/README.md

 `app2vec_model_path` = The storage location of App2Vec model.

 Raw data should be like...
-Each row is a app sequence which contains several apps.
+Each row has a app sequence which contains several apps.

 | app sequence1 |
 | :--- |